abhinpai/pai-portfolio/docs/javascript/modules/m4_datatypes.md

   6. What is array and its methods?
   7. What is string and its methods?
   8. Template Literals in JS or String Interpolation?
+  9. What is the difference between map and foreach
+  10. What are the different ways to iterate over an array?
+  11. How to achieve both stack and queue for an array?
+  12. How can we shuffle array elements?
+  13. Different ways to empty an array
+  14. Remove duplicated from an array
+  15. How do you flatten an array
+  16. What are the different ways to merge and concat an array?
 :::

 Yes, type matters a lot in all of the programming language. which is an identity to a variable.